RioAraki/cpptutorial/note.md

 		7. size of array
 			hard to find the actual size, can use this trick, but not on heap based array maintain the size by yourself, size shall be a known static const
+	31. strings in C++
+		1. string is an array of charaters (letters/ numbers/ symbols -> text)
+		2. char = 1 byte
+		3. const char* string
+			i. const: we need const here because we don’t want people change the value of string, it should be immutable and have fixed amount of allocated memory ii. char*: it does not mean its heap allocated, we don’t need to delete (only use delete when you use new) iii. null termniation character -> 00 in memory, '\0' in list, indicates end of string iv. single quote -> char; double quote -> string
+		4. C++ string -> std::String
+			i. it has a basic string class -> std::string ii. it is a const char array iii. has a whole bunch of useful methods (strlen/ strcpy) iv. string concatenation:
+		5. pass string to function